-You’ve done the hard work: the yard is neatly manicured, the bushes and trees are looking pristine, and everything is perfectly accenting the features you want to highlight on your home.
+You’ve done the hard work: the yard is neatly manicured, the bushes and trees are looking pristine, and everything is perfectly accenting the features you want to highlight in your home.
 But then night falls and the dark arrives – and the things you want to show off so badly are left to sulk without any light to splash on them when they need it the most.
 It’s about as close to a cosmetic nightmare scenario as you can get: nothing’s worse than, after spending hours on your yard, knowing your landscape isn’t being utilized as well as it could be.

 Maybe dad is the one who has put in the effort to make it all look so great, but he just hasn’t found the time to install proper lighting.
 With Father’s Day just about here, why not spruce it up for him as a sort of gift to celebrate him?
 He’d appreciate the thoughtfulness, and it’d enhance the home as well.
 A win-win, right?
-Let Electric Today walk you through a handful of tips that will help you become an outdoor lighting aficionado in no time!
+Let Home Service Heroes walk you through a handful of tips that will help you become an outdoor lighting aficionado in no time!
 Our electricians can help you figure out what type of lighting fixtures would work best, and they’ll handle every part of the wiring if you’d prefer not to tackle it yourself.